Gretel - Job Search Burnout? Get Unstuck and Re-Inspired

 I understand.
 Modern job searches can take a real toll on job seekers and it can feel overwhelming.

 This can make you feel powerless, resentful, even angry and your self-confidence takes a hit.
-And that never makes for a good interview and job offer.

 Accept that external happenings in your job search are beyond your control.

-Yes, there are definitely things you can do to improve your chances and tell a stronger story with better branding, but you can’t make people choose you.
-There is rejection and frustration in a job search.
+Yes, there are things you can do to improve your chances and tell a stronger story with better branding, but you can’t make people choose you.

 Rethink what you’re looking for.

-Don’t worry about trying to predict the economy or where you get the most money or any of those external things you can’t control.
 Instead, look at what’s important to you and what isn’t, and what you love to do and the life you want to have and give yourself a do-over.

 Tell a new story about your situation.

 When you find yourself complaining or blaming others or being negative about the state of your job search, it’s time for a new story.
-Psychologists call it reframing as you learn to see something problematic from a different perspective.

-So if you feel stuck, look at the story you’re telling about it to people.
-If you’re saying “I’m having a terrible time and feel like I’ll never get a job” then stop yourself.
 That’s just a story you are believing as if it’s the “truth” but it’s actually just an interpretation you made up.
 Really.

-Pick a better story, like “I’m learning so much about not giving up here, I know it will be worth it.”
-Write your own story and reframe how you interpret the things that happen.
+Pick a better story, like “I’m learning so much about not giving up here, I know it will be worth it because I'm getting clearer on what I have to offer.”

 Be gracious with everyone you encounter.

-Most people are doing the best they can.
-That recruiter who seems not to know the details of the job might be handling the work of two people right now.
-The hiring manager who canceled your interview might be dealing with a family emergency.
-The executive may be playing hard to get because she knows the company is about to make an announcement that would affect that job.
+The executive may be playing hard to get and being vague because she knows the company is about to make an announcement that would affect that job.

 Cut people some slack in this process because you don’t know what’s going on for them and (perhaps more important) because it keeps you feeling better about your job search.

-Don’t vent your frustration on social sites.
+Don’t vent your frustration on social media.

-Do not – I repeat DO NOT – whine or complain on Facebook or wherever about your job woes, and whatever you do, don’t spread your complaints on business sites like LinkedIn.
-Companies don’t want to hire complainers or whiners, and what you say there will last forever and might come back to haunt you later.
+And whatever you do, don’t spread your complaints on business sites like LinkedIn.
+Companies don’t want to hire complainers or whiners, and we should all know by now that what you say there will last forever and might come back to haunt you later.

-In fact, complaining in general is a bad habit.
-Believe me, I know that's easier said than done, but there’s no better time to give up public complaining than when you’re looking for a job.
+Believe me, I know that's easier said than done, but it really helps to give up public complaining than when you’re looking for a job.

 Don’t take it personally.